-Why study GCSE Religion, Philosophy & Ethics?
+Why study GCSE Philosophy & Ethics?

-- Enthusiastic, knowledgeable, committed, supportive teachers. - A fascinating course, designed to make students think. - · Religion, Philosophy & Ethics looks at humanity and our place in it, a chance to develop and grow our own identity. - A department where students will receive clear help and support to gain their very best result. - A course which is accessible to all.
+- Enthusiastic, knowledgeable, committed, supportive teachers. - A fascinating course, designed to make students think. - Philosophy & Ethics looks at humanity and our place in it, a chance to develop and grow our own identity. - A course which is accessible to all.